-Other studies have found sauna benefits such as improved vascular endothelial function, improving circulation, preventing blood clots, and lowering high blood pressure, which are all risk factors for type 2 diabetes.
+Other studies have found sauna health benefits such as improved vascular endothelial function, improved circulation, blood clot prevention, and lowered blood pressure, which can all impact type 2 diabetes progression.

 An exercise performance test via a 15-minute treadmill run showed how their running endurance was affected.
-Their plasma, red blood cell, and total blood volumes were measured.
-Compared to control, sauna use increased run time to exhaustion by 32%.
+Their plasma, red blood cells, and total blood volumes were measured.
+Compared to the control, sauna use increased run time to exhaustion by 32%.
 For a distance runner, that’s a huge improvement.

 Blood volume measurements also increased post-sauna.
 The researchers concluded that sauna usage could improve running endurance, likely due to its ability to increase blood volume.

 However, some skin issues could become exacerbated by saunas.
-Rosacea, eczema, and psoriasis have had mixed results in regards to sauna usage.
+Rosacea, eczema, and psoriasis have had mixed results in relation to sauna use.
 If you have one of these conditions, consult with a doctor before use.
 And if you do decide to use a sauna, try to limit your sauna use to 15 minutes and see how your skin reacts.

 Health Risks & Precautions When Using a Sauna

-Despite all the sauna health benefits, using one does require taking some precautions to make sure you minimize potential safety risks.
+Despite all the health benefits of saunas, using one does require taking some precautions to make sure you minimize potential safety risks.

 People with pre-existing health conditions should practice extra caution when using a sauna.
 Anyone who has a cardiovascular problem or who is pregnant should seek medical advice beforehand.
-Even if you’re generally healthy but feeling ill, you might want to wait on stepping into the sauna until you feel better.
+Even if you’re generally healthy but feeling sick, you might want to wait to step into the sauna until you feel better.

 Spending time in a sauna makes you sweat, which causes water loss from the body.
-This can lead to dehydration if you’re not careful about hydrating yourself before and after.
+This can lead to dehydration if you’re not careful about hydrating yourself before and after you use a sauna.
 People with health conditions like kidney disease may be at a higher risk of dehydration from using a sauna.
 A good practice is to drink a glass of water before entering the sauna.
 You can also bring water into the sauna with you.

 Best Post-Sauna Beverages for Rehydration

-Some of the most refreshing and hydrating beverages to enjoy after your sauna include:
+Some of the most refreshing and hydrating beverages to enjoy after your sauna use include:

 - Coconut water